NREL/HPC/languages/julia/julia-tutorial/Julia-Parallel-Computing.md

 end;
 ```

-Here we create a `RemoteChannel` on the code-examples process, divide the computationally intensive `integrator` function into two calls and remotely execute them on the worker processes.
-Then we start a task on the code-examples process to accumulate the values and call fetch to wait for and retrieve the result.
+Here we create a `RemoteChannel` on the master process, divide the computationally intensive `integrator` function into two calls and remotely execute them on the worker processes.
+Then we start a task on the master process to accumulate the values and call fetch to wait for and retrieve the result.

 ```julia